 But, and this is a huge BUT at the moment, there seems to be a hopeless non-standardization here.
 On recent Ryanair flights, carry-on luggage was not weighed at all at Dublin Airport, while the return flight from Frankfurt-Hahn had electronic scales and a security person prepared to stop overweight bags.

 Then again it could be observed that this security person was happy to let passengers "pool" their allowance, counting a 13 kilo and a 6 kilo bag as two "legal" bags.
 Which seems to be against Ryanair's official policy.

-Flying out from Frankfurt-Hahn only six weeks later added to the confusion - no weighing of hand luggage at all, no enforcement of the "one item only" policy and ground staff happy to inform you that "stuff bought in the Duty Free does not count at all".
-Which is definitely against the published rules ... and should not be taken as gospel.
+Flying out from Frankfurt-Hahn only six weeks later added to the confusion - no weighing of hand luggage at all, no enforcement of the number of items policy and ground staff happy to inform you that "stuff bought in the Duty Free does not count at all".
+Which should not be taken as gospel.

 How Accurate Does Ryanair Weigh?

-Another interesting point: When cabin luggage was weighed before you could hit the duty-free shop, my 9.6 kilogram bag became a 12.something bag before I boarded the plane.
+Another interesting point: as cabin luggage was weighed before you could hit the duty-free shop, my 9.6 kilogram bag became a 12.something bag before I boarded the plane.
+Cheers!